theforeman/hammer-cli/doc/creating_commands.md

 ```

 #### Printing hash records
-Typical usage of a cli is interaction with some api.
+Typical usage of a CLI is interaction with some API.
 In many cases it's listing
-some records returned by the api.
+some records returned by the API.

 Hammer comes with support for selecting and formatting of hash record fields.
-You first create so called _output definition_ that you apply on your data.
+You first create a _output definition_ that you apply to your data.
 The result
-is a collection of fields each having its type.
-The collection is then passed to some
+is a collection of fields, each having its type.
+The collection is then passed to an
-_output adapter_ which handles the actuall formatting and printing.
+_output adapter_ which handles the actual formatting and printing.

 Hammer provides a DSL for defining the output.
 Next rather complex example will
 explain how to use it in action.